Overall Score 5.7 Represents average audio ecosystem compatibility score.

 more than that of Jabra Elite 5 by 1 hours

 It requires 2 hours to fully charge the Jabra Elite 5's battery.
-It is highly adivsable to charge fully the battery before using the earbuds when they have been unused for long periods.
+It is recommended to fully charge the battery before using the earbuds when they have been in storage for extended periods.

 Jabra Elite 5, the device supports wireless charging.
-To charge the earbuds, you just put down on a compatible charging pad.
+To charge the device, you just place down on a supported charging pad.

-The Jabra Elite 5 have a battery level indicator, an indicator alerts you when the earbuds has a low battery.
-Its lights display the charging state of your earbuds and charging case.
+The Jabra Elite 5 have a battery level indicator, an indicator notifies you when the device has a low battery.
+The battery indicator lights indicate the charging status of your device and charging case.

-JBL Live Free 2 too have a battery level indicator, these enable you to tell the charging state of your earbuds, whether fully charged, or the battery is running low.
+JBL Live Free 2 too have a battery level indicator, these allow you to tell the charging state of your device, whether fully charged, or the battery is running low.

-The Jabra Elite 5 have USB TYPE-C, a standard connector for transmitting both data and power through a single cable.
+Jabra Elite 5 use USB TYPE-C, a standard connector for transmitting both data and power through a single cable.

-The Jabra Elite 5 have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
+The Jabra Elite 5 have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 JBL Live Free 2 has a Bluetooth version of 5.2,